PearlCxndy/Umwelt/README.md

 **3.Building Each Scene**</br>

-After finsihing the ideation and  research phases we moved on to buiding our own individual scenes, where each of us chose an animal and created a scene for it.
+After finsihing the ideation and  research phases we moved on to buiding our own individual scenes, where each of us chose one of the animals and created a scene for it.

+EVERYONE INDIVIDUALLY

 **4.Making the Digital Cube**</br>